ph4ntonn/Stowaway/README_EN.md

 --http-proxy HTTP proxy server address
---down Downstream protocol type, default is raw TCP traffic, optional HTTP/WS --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI domain name.
+--down Downstream protocol type, default is raw TCP traffic, optional HTTP/WS --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI/WebSocket domain name.
 If it is empty, it defaults to the target node address --heartbeat Enable heartbeat
 ```